 Under the User-Defined Cost Allocation Tags section, select the checkbox(es) next to the tags you want to enable and click Activate.

-It can take a few days for AWS to add the tag costs to your billing reports.
-Once they are available in AWS, CloudCheckr will use the data to build your cost reports.
+It can take a few days for AWS to add the tag costs to the billing file.
+Once they are available in AWS, CloudCheckr will use the data to build your CUR.

 After you enable the tag, you must wait for AWS to generate the next CUR (approximately six hours) before you can begin the CUR configuration in CloudCheckr.
 Otherwise, you will get an error.